UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 :code:`dateCreated` captures dates and date ranges identifying or approximating when the physical object was created.
+Most of UT's records currently have both a human-readable date and a machine-readable date (following the extended date time format).

 Justification
 ^^^^^^^^^^^^^

-No dispute on the values in :code:`dateCreated`.
+:code:`dateCreated` values provide important access points for users and can be easily mapped to an equivalent property - `dcterms:created`.
+This mapping allows :code:`dateCreated` values to remain distinct from other types of date values.

 XPath
 ^^^^^